Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 Primarily it deals with interfacing with applications for the purpose of exchanging data between applications across a network.

-There are certain design issues to address such as: multiplexing data streams from/to remote applications, data loss, network latency etc
+<mark style="background: #FF5582A6;">There are certain design issues to address, such as:</mark>
+- multiplexing data streams from/to remote applications,
+- data loss,
+- network latency,
+- etc

 ### <mark style="background: #FF5582A6;">Data Flows:</mark>